susuhahnml/awsome-factory-associator/README.md

 ```

 It will first create the Salesman model, when this is created, it will create the
 associated models using the factory storeFact, one model passing ``{city:"Paris"}``as options, and another one without passing additional options.
-Once all teh stores are created, using the function ``setStoreHireds``*(This function is provided by Sequelize)* with the ids of the created stores, it will set the stores for the salemsman created in teh first step.
+Once all the stores are created, using the function ``setStoreHireds``*(This function is provided by Sequelize)* with the ids of the created stores, it will set the stores for the salemsman created in the first step.

 ##### Passing array of options

-The options of the association definition can be overwrited in the creation with an array or an object as indicated in the *options* field defined above.
+The options of the association definition can be overwritten in the creation with an array or an object as indicated in the *options* field defined above.

 To pass options for a multiple association the key used must be the *as* string used in the factory definition.